-Bulimia nervosa is characterized by the repeated rapid consumption of large amounts of food (bingeing), followed by attempts to rid the body of the excess food consumed (for example, by purging, fasting, or exercising).
+Bulimia nervosa is characterized by the repeated rapid consumption of large amounts of food (binge eating), followed by attempts to compensate for the excess food consumed (for example, by purging, fasting, or exercising).

 As in anorexia nervosa, bulimia nervosa is influenced by hereditary and social factors.
 Also as in anorexia nervosa, most people who have bulimia nervosa are young women, are deeply concerned about body shape and weight, and belong to the middle or upper socioeconomic classes.
 Bulimia nervosa affects mainly adolescents and young adults.
 In a given year, about 1 in 100 young females have bulimia nervosa.
 The disorder is much less common among males.

 In an attempt to counteract the effects of the excess food, people use various means to purge:

 Self-induced vomiting can erode tooth enamel, enlarge the salivary glands in the cheeks (parotid glands), and inflame the esophagus.
 Vomiting and purging can lower potassium levels in the blood, causing abnormal heart rhythms.
 Sudden death can result from an abnormal heart rhythm in people who repeatedly take large quantities of ipecac to induce vomiting.
-Rarely, during a binge that their stomach ruptures or their esophagus tears, leading to life-threatening complications.
+Rarely, during a binge or purge, the stomach ruptures or the esophagus tears, leading to life-threatening complications.